Skip to Main Content

 While pending cases could be searched by docket number on the Supreme Court website, it is easier to browse a list of cases for the 2020/2021 term on the Oyez website.
 The standard view shows the cases listed alphabetically with a short description of the case.
 If a case has already been argued before the court, it will show when it was decided or if the decision is still pending.

 To view cases by topic, first click on the blue button "View by: Court Term."
 In the drop-down menu, click on "Issue."
 Next click on the blue button for "Issue" that appears.
 You may scroll a list on its drop-down menu.
 Be advised, the list consists of main terms and subterms.
 For example: Economic Activity > Intellectual Property > Copyright.
-NOTE: Cases listed by "Issue" cannot be limited to the current term of the Supreme Court, so numerous older cases are included..
+NOTE: Cases listed by "Issue" cannot be limited to the current term of the Supreme Court, so numerous older cases are included.

 Information from the About Oyez page: Oyez (pronounced OH-yay)—a free law project from Cornell’s Legal Information Institute (LII), Justia, and Chicago-Kent College of Law—is a multimedia archive devoted to making the Supreme Court of the United States accessible to everyone.
 It is the most complete and authoritative source for all of the Court’s audio since the installation of a recording system in October 1955.
-Oyez offers transcript-synchronized and searchable audio, plain-English case summaries...
+Oyez offers transcript-synchronized and searchable audio, plain-English case summaries.

 Granted/Noted Supreme Court Cases

-Lists of Granted/Noted Supreme Court Cases now includes about 30 noteworthy cases to be decided in the 2020/2021 term.
+Lists of Granted/Noted Supreme Court Cases now include about 30 noteworthy cases to be decided in the 2020/2021 term.
 The current list is updated as decisions are handed down.
 Cases that are yet undecided are listed as pending.

 Actual Court Documents